iamprogrammerlk/theme_brown_crown/readme.md

 >
 > ## ⭐ Star This Repository
 >
-> If you enjoy this project and my work, please consider supporting me giving a ⭐ star ⭐ to this repository.
+> If you enjoy this project and my work, please consider supporting me by giving a ⭐ star ⭐ to this repository.

 <br>
 <br>